 Ontario labour laws evolve by nature.
-Decisions rendered by courts set precedents and add to a jurisprudence that primarily remains pro-employee.
+Decisions rendered by courts set precedents and add to jurisprudence that primarily remains pro-employee.
 Over time, the net result compounds like interest on long term savings, strengthening the judicial system.

-In the last decade, one U.S. organisation, Kohler Co., single-handedly and quite obtusely, gave this agenda a boost.
+In the last decade, one U.S. organization, Kohler Co., single-handedly and quite obtusely, gave this agenda a boost.
 Best known for their kitchen and bath products, in 2005 they purchased Canac Kitchens, a Canadian cabinet manufacturer.
 Three years later, they abruptly closed Canac’s manufacturing facility in North Toronto to forge efficiencies between their Canadian and U.S. plants.
 They undertook a “shock-and-awe” style downsizing campaign that was as un-Canadian as it could get.
 All the while, they completely forgot that a border separates us and that they were operating in a legal jurisdiction that could not be more different from what they were accustomed to, down south.

 Wrongful Dismissal Lawsuits

 Canac employed 300 workers, some of whom were over 50 years old and with decades of seniority.
 Supervisors and managers, entitled to extensive notice and termination pay, per Ontario labour laws, barely received minimums set out in the Employment Standards Act.
 This set off a torrent of wrongful dismissal lawsuits against Kohler and our firm lead the charge on some.

 Looking back a decade later, we remain astonished.
 Kohler Co., whose owners are bastion supporters of conservative politics in the U.S., advanced employee rights within Ontario like no other.
 In some instances, their nescience culminated in legislative changes to Ontario labour laws which now protect the most vulnerable workers in our society.
 Here are the stories of some Canac workers who made this happen.